Greenshoots

 What Instruments Do We Play?

-Currently the group wields (mainly) two concertinas (one Anglo and one English), one accordion, three fiddles, two guitars, one bass guitar, one mandolin, two flutes, recorder, etc.
+Currently the group wields concertinas (Anglo and English), fiddles, guitars, bass guitar, mandolins, dulcimers, flutes, whistles, recorders, plus occasional melodeon, accordion, bodhrán etc.

 What Music Do We Play?